|My herb garden!|

 - Cook the courgettes in a splash of olive oil a large frying pan.
 You want them to get some colour so don't be too shy with using a bit of heat to caramelise them.

 - Cut the large potatoes in half and then combine in a bowl with the courgettes, mint and crumble in the feta.
-Now dress with olive oil, some lemon juice, salt and pepper and give the whole lot a good mix!
+Now dress with olive oil, lemon juice, salt and pepper and give the whole lot a good mix!